charlynebuerki/data-visualization-project-2021-cam/milestone2/milestone_2.md

 The entirety of our website will be accessible to both types of users.
 However, there will be two explicitly-labeled sections separate for users and owners.

 ### Sketches and tools needed:
 Before the interactive visualisations,  our site will exhibit general statistics pertaining to the three regions (Vaud, Geneva and Zurich) and Airbnb information.
-Because the goal is to stimulate Swiss tourism, the subsequent section will contain the de-confinement timeline outlined by the Federal Council's proposal(https://www.admin.ch/gov/fr/accueil/documentation/communiques.msg-id-83303.html)(unfortunately, it’s not available in english).
+Because the goal is to stimulate Swiss tourism, the subsequent section will contain the de-confinement timeline outlined by the [Federal Council's proposal](https://www.admin.ch/gov/fr/accueil/documentation/communiques.msg-id-83303.html)(unfortunately, it’s not available in english).

 After that, we will have two buttons leading to the “insights for users” or “insights for hosts”.
 Our main framework will contain 3 principle visualisation: